fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 ### Structured Output Decoding with X-Grammar

 **Structured Output Decoding** (also called **Constraint Decoding**) enables LLMs to generate outputs that conform to specific formats, such as JSON, SQL queries, or custom grammars.
 SGLang's **X-Grammar** framework provides an efficient implementation that supports any Context-Free Grammar (CFG).
+X-Grammar uses **Finite State Machines (FSMs)** for simple rules and **Pushdown Automata (PDAs)** for complex rules requiring stack state, ensuring guaranteed syntactically correct output.

 #### The Problem: Naive Constraint Decoding